Prospects of discovering sub-solar primordial black holes using the stochastic gravitational wave background from third-generation detectors: Signal from ABHs

-This model gives us an SFR that increases as $(1+z)^{2.9}$ up to a peak somewhere around $z \sim 2$.
 The mass distribution of ABHs is considered to be a power-law model $m^{-\beta}$ with the value of $\beta=2.35$ for the heavier BH and $1/m$ on the lighter BHs.
 For the BNS systems, we consider a flat distribution over the mass range $1-2\, M_\odot$.